AI4SIM/model-collection/README.md

 Now, your development are done, the last step is to open a *Pull Request* to propose your contribution.

+#### Document the model project

+In each model project a ``README.md`` file should :

+- introduce the scientific challenge adressed,
+- how to get the dataset,
+- briefly describe the model input and output variables and the NN architecture implemented.

 #### Finalize the *requirements.txt*

 Before creating the *Pull Request* itself, you must generate the final *requirements.txt* file to freeze all the python dependencies of your model project.